iexcalibur/llm_fact_checker/FLOW.md

 **To verify a claim:**
 1. User enters claim in Streamlit UI
-2. System checks if claim is vague
+2. System generates embedding for the claim
-3. System searches database for similar facts
+3. System searches database for similar facts (similarity >= 0.65)
+4. System re-ranks results and selects top 3 facts
-4. System sends claim + evidence to Claude
+5. System sends claim + evidence to Claude API
+6. System parses JSON response and normalizes verdict based on confidence
-5. System displays verdict + reasoning
+7. System displays verdict + reasoning + evidence in UI

 **To add new facts:**
 1. Add facts to `data/verified_facts.csv`